The APA Guide

-This guide is designed to provide you with additional resources that will help you successfully navigate and complete this course.
+This guide will provide you with additional resources to help you successfully navigate and complete this course.
 You will notice that there are boxes below that correspond to modules in the course:

-Notice that there are also tabs at the top of each box for you to click through.
+Notice tabs at the top of each box for you to click through.
 Take some time to browse this guide by clicking on various tabs, or go right to the section that will help you with where you are in the course.

 Before beginning a research project, read the assignment thoroughly and try to answer the following questions: